 Every company uses a wide variety of different workflows to make sure tasks are completed and business goals are reached.
 In many cases, these workflows and processes require a great deal of human intervention to keep the flow moving forward.
-This could mean emails, pop-ins, meetings, calls, Slack messages, etc. Managing this kind of manual workflow leads to mistakes, long turnaround times, non-compliance, and host of other issues.
+This could mean emails, pop-ins, meetings, calls, Slack messages, etc. Managing this kind of manual workflow leads to mistakes, long turnaround times, non-compliance, and a host of other issues.

 Truly managing your organization's workflow means documenting, automating, and improving the way work gets done.
 Let's get started with a few examples of effective workflow management systems.

-Every organization and every department has its own use cases for workflow management.
+Every organization and every department has its own use cases for workflow solutions.
 For instance, Finance might need to automate expense requests while HR might need to automate employee onboarding workflow.
 Meanwhile, IT might need a system to handle cybersecurity incident management.
 Each of these workflows is different, with different forms, routing, logic, etc., and each requires different workflow management tools.
 Here are some examples of departmental workflow management use cases.

 New Account Setup

 While there are point solutions that attempt to handle distinct departmental workflow needs like onboarding employees, managing invoices, etc., some organizations find that implementing a workflow platform that is departmentally-agnostic and flexible while remaining easy enough for business users to manage is a better way to go.

 At the end of the day, why do companies invest in workflow software to replace manual processes?